 Financial Objectives Establishment of a tax model with the tax authorities through a Prior Assessment Agreement.
 Development of a plan aimed at increasing liquidity and guarantee lines.
 Restructuring of financing to seek terms exceeding three years.
 Implementation of the TR-ansforma plan.
 Procurement Objectives Improving the efficiency of internal processes in the supply chain.
 Reinforce communication channels (Inter-departmental Intranet) in order to speed up problem solving.
 Increase close collaboration with our customers, sharing technical knowledge in industry forums and publications.
 Training process aimed at base level of departments to ensure the dissemination of knowledge at this level.
 Implementation of improvements arising from the development of the Innova project to optimise the digitalisation processes.
 Implementation of the TR-ansforma plan.
 Construction Objectives Continue with the implementation of "eSAM" in all projects. () Integration of the computer tool "eCost" with "eSAM", to optimise the control of construction costs.
 Development of the "Site Workforce Control" software to control the construction staff.
 Review of structures and optimisation of construction resources.
 Marjan Project, KSA.
 Duqm Project, Kuwait.
 Hassi Messaoud Project, Algeria.
 Termocandelaria Project, Colombia.
 Celaya Project, Mexico.
 EPC conversion of the SOCAR-HAOR project, Azerbaijan.
-Implementation of the TR-ansforma plan. () Only for projects that are not carried out as a JV, as they are usually governed by procedures agreed in the JV that may not be adapted to this IT tool.
+Implementation of the TR-ansforma plan.
 HSE Objectives Increase in the number of HSE inspections of suppliers and a reduction of unsatisfactory inspections.
 Increase in the HSE training ratio on site compared to 2019.
 Reduction in the 5 HSE indices (LTIR, TRIR, SR, TEIF and SSIF) compared to 2019 Issue H.O. communications to give greater visibility to the actions carried out in other projects or in H.O.
 Obtain certification under ISO 45001.
 Promotion of actions aimed at making TR a "Healthy Company".
 Completion of implementing a mobile application to log onsite observations.
 Implement the actions resulting from the Plan for a Safety Commissioner in all our projects.
 Implementation of the TR-ansforma plan.
 Regulatory Compliance Unit Objectives Review and updating of the Corporate Code of Conduct.
 Continue the deployment of the criminal compliance management system in other geographical areas/subsidiaries.
 Preparation and approval of the Anti-Fraud Policy, Trade-Control Policy, Sponsorship and Donations Policy.
 Implementation of the Control Map and its documented monitoring.
 Verification of the design and effectiveness of the Criminal Compliance Management System.
 Classroom-based training sessions on specific contingencies to which it is particularly exposed (directors, senior executives, Purchasing, Subcontracting and Commercial areas).

-Ensuring high percentage of local procurement and outsourcing.
+Social Objectives Ensuring high percentage of local procurement and outsourcing.
 Collaboration with a high number of social action organisations.
-Carrying out social action initiatives during the execution of projects.
-Social Objectives
+Carrying out social action initiatives during the execution of projects. ------------------- --